Bible prophecy is God’s revelation to us about future events.

 Behold, the former things are come to pass, and new things do I declare: before they spring forth I tell you of them.
 [Isaiah 42:9]

-Throughout Scripture God reveals to us things that are to happen.
-These prophetic passages are found throughout the Bible.
+Throughout Scripture God reveals to us through Bible prophecy things that are to happen in the future.

-Interestingly, prophecy can also be a history lesson as we see the fulfillment of prophecies in the historical portions of the Bible and in mankind’s historical record.
+Interestingly, Bible prophecy can also be a history lesson as we see the fulfillment of prophecies in the historical portions of the Bible and in mankind’s historical record.